 A cloud kitchen because of the lack of a dine-in or takeaway facility does not require any wait staff, but it does require a highly skilled kitchen staff.
 Your food is the only thing that the customer is in contact with, so it has to be flawless.
 Thus, it is important to invest in skilled chefs who can decide the menu items and prepare them efficiently.

 In a cloud kitchen, the same chef may prepare the food of different brands, or there may be different chefs designated for each brand.
-You can easily operate a cloud kitchen with two-three cooks and a few helpers.
+You can easily operate a cloud kitchen with 2 to 3 cooks and a few helpers.
 Apart from that, you will only need delivery boys, if you plan on having an in-house delivery system and kitchen helpers.

 4. Managing Suppliers